Literature & Composition B – Sonja Davis

 - Due at registration to Sonja Davis – $80 ($25 “Tuition Deposit” + $55 “Supply Fee”)

 - Due at registration – $12 non-refundable “Facility Fee” made payable to Trinity Community Church

-- Due on the first day of second semester classes – Tuition $175
+- Due on November – Second Semester – Tuition $175